Dawson City: Frozen Time: Production

-Bill Morrison had initially envisioned the project to be similar to his 12-minute film The Film of Her (1996), but came to envision a broader scope as time went on.
-Kathy Jones and Michael Gates, employees of the Dawson Museum and Parks Canada respectively, were two of the early authorities on the Dawson City Film Find.
-Morrison interviewed both in 2014.
-Originally he did not intend to include the interview in the final film.
-Morrison was able to recruit Alex Somers as composer after learning that the band Sigur Ros were fans of his previous film Decasia.
+Bill Morrison had initially intended for this project to result in something similar to his 12-minute short The Film of Her (1996), but he came to envision a broader scope as his work on it progressed.
+Morrison was able to recruit Alex Somers as composer after learning that the band Sigur Ros, with whom Somers collaborates, were fans of his previous film Decasia (2002).

+Michael Gates and Kathy Jones-Gates, employees of Parks Canada and the Dawson Museum, respectively, were two of the early authorities on the Dawson City Film Find.
+Morrison filmed an interview with them both in 2014, though he did not originally plan to include the footage in the final film.

 Critical response

-Dawson City: Frozen Time has received positive reviews from critics.
-Rotten Tomatoes reports a 100% approval rating based on 62 reviews, with a weighted average of 8.10/10.
-The site's consensus reads: "Dawson City: Frozen Time takes a patient look at the past through long-lost film footage that reveals much more than glimpses at life through the camera's lens".
-Dawson City: Frozen Time appeared on more than 100 critics' lists of the best films of 2017, and on numerous lists of the best films of the 2010s, including those from the Associated Press, Los Angeles Times (Kenneth Turan), and Vanity Fair (Richard Lawson).
-Kenneth Turan of the Los Angeles Times wrote, "If you love film, if you’re intoxicated by the way movies combine image and emotion, be prepared to swoon."
+Dawson City: Frozen Time received positive reviews from critics.
+On the review aggregator website Rotten Tomatoes, 100% of 62 critics' reviews of the film are positive, with an average rating of 8.10/10; the site's "critics consensus" reads: "Dawson City: Frozen Time takes a patient look at the past through long-lost film footage that reveals much more than glimpses at life through the camera's lens."
+On Metacritic, the film has a weighted average score of 86 out of 100, indicating "universal acclaim".

+Kenneth Turan of the Los Angeles Times wrote: "If you love film, if you’re intoxicated by the way movies combine image and emotion, be prepared to swoon."
+Glenn Kenny of The New York Times praised the film "as an instantaneously recognizable masterpiece."
 Deborah Eisenberg, writing in the New York Review of Books, summarized: "Dawson City: Frozen Time is nominally a documentary—it is a documentary—but describing it as a documentary is something like describing Ulysses as a travel guide to Dublin.
 The film is transfixing, an utterly singular compound of the bizarre, the richly informative, the thrilling, the horrifying, the goofy, the tragic, and the flat-out gorgeous."

-Glenn Kenny of The New York Times praised the film "as an instantaneously recognizable masterpiece."
+The film appeared on more than 100 critics' lists of the best films of 2017, and on numerous lists of the best films of the 2010s, including those from the Associated Press, the Los Angeles Times (Kenneth Turan), and Vanity Fair (Richard Lawson).